1. Home

 Evaluation

-Evaluation is the process of sending requests to the Flipt server to process and determine if that request matches any of your segments and if so which variant to return.
+Evaluation is the process of sending requests to the Flipt server to process and determine if that request matches any of your segments and if so which variant or boolean value to return depending on flag type.

-In the above example involving colors, evaluation is where you send information about your current user to determine if they are a new-user, and which color (blue, red, or green) that they should see for their main color scheme.
+In the above example involving colors, evaluation is where you send information about your current user to determine if they’re a new-user, and which color (dark, auto, or light) that they should see for their main color scheme.

 Evaluation Example